- What is implantation?

 How long does implantation bleeding last?

 Implantation bleeding lasts for a few hours to two days.
 In rare cases, it may continue for more than two days.
-The length usually depends on the amount of blood that is released in the process of embryo implantation, and the time it takes for the body to get rid of it.
+The length usually depends on the amount of blood that is released in the process of embryo implantation.

 How long does implantation cramping last?